 Employers strongly value Canadian college and university graduates, and individuals who study there have no trouble finding decent jobs in any field.
 People from different backgrounds and interests are welcome to study in Canada.
 As a result, Canada works hard to make overseas students feel comfortable and safe while studying here.

-There are several universities in Canada where you can study natural resource management, including the University of Northern British Columbia, Thompson Rivers, University of Manitoba, Fleming College, and Vancouver Island University.
+There are several universities in Canada where you can study natural resource management, including the University of Northern British Columbia, Thompson Rivers University, University of Manitoba, Fleming College, and Vancouver Island University.

 3. New Zealand